First haircut: Malaysian

-North American babies
+North American

-Native American babies
+Americas

-Some Native American tribes commemorated the first haircut with a ritualistic dance.
+Some indigenous peoples of the Americas commemorated the first haircut.
 The Apache tribe had a springtime ritual.

-African Caribbean boys
+African Caribbean

 Within the African Caribbean community this is performed once the child begins to speak clearly or after the child reaches two.
 This is usually done in a barbershop or carried out by the parent.

-Yazidi boys
+Yazidi

 In the Yazidi tradition (mainly in Iran), the bisk ceremony involves cutting of a baby boy's two or three first locks, according to old traditions by his 40th day after birth to be given to the family's shaikh and pir, but in modern practice at 7 to 11 months, and kept by the family.
-The bisk ceremony is regarded as the central initiatory ritual by most Yazidis from Turkey, Armenia. and Syria.
+The bisk ceremony is regarded as the central initiatory ritual by most Yazidis from Turkey, Armenia and Syria.
 In the European Diaspora, the term is often translated as baptism.
 The ceremony is reminiscent of the Muslim 'aqiqa celebrated on the seventh day after birth, but the Yazidi ceremony takes place at a later stage, when the child has already been named.